kevin-hinz/azure-devops-labs/labs/vstsextend/sonarcloud/readme.md

    ![Create project](images/azure-create-project.png)

    Import the **Sonar Scanning Examples repository** from GitHub at https://github.com/SonarSource/sonar-scanning-examples.git or use the HTTPS address of your own repo.
-The scanning examples repository contains sample projects for a number of build systems and languages including C# with MSBuild, and Maven and Gradle with Java.
+The scanning examples repository contains sample projects for a number of build systems and languages including C# with MSBuild, Maven, and Gradle with Java.

    Go to **Your project** > **Repos**: